This post may contain affiliate links. Read my full disclosure here

 I actually didn’t have to budget anything for my nieces this Christmas because I purchased their gifts during the summer on pre-order from my favorite cloth diaper website Fluffy Penguin.
 But I’m going to include them anyway.

 I plan on personalizing it with her name across the chest in vinyl.
-I’ll include a pic of it when I’m done.

 I’m going to personalize her romper with her name as well.
 I’ll include a pic of it when I’m done.